MyPureCloud/developer-center-blog/source/2017-08-15-automate-1st-time-configuration-wizard/index.html.md

 ```

-**Important:** As long as your own Purecloud organization (the one you got with your Dev account) is located in the same region as the Purecloud Org you are trying to authenticate with, you can use your own Code Authorization Client ID and Client Secret.
+**Important:** As long as your own Genesys Cloud organization (the one you got with your Dev account) is located in the same region as the Genesys Cloud Org you are trying to authenticate with, you can use your own Code Authorization Client ID and Client Secret.
 You do not need to obtain a new Code Authorization from each customer you are trying to integrate with.

  In the code sample below we use our own Cliend ID and Client Secret as well as the code previously obtained in the callback to obtain an access_token: